metabase/metabase/docs/operations-guide/scaling-metabase.md

 ## Data warehouse

-Architecting a data warehouse is beyond the scope of this humble article, but your questions in Metabase will only be as fast as your databases can return data.
-If you have queries that are running for minutes at a time, those query times will impact your experience, regardless of how fast Metabase is.
+Architecting a data warehouse is beyond the scope of this article, but your queries in Metabase will only be as fast as your databases can return data.
+If you have questions that ask for data that takes your database a long time to retrieve, those query times will impact your experience, regardless of how fast Metabase is.

+In general, there are three ways to improve data warehouse performance:

+- **Anticipate questions**.
+Structure your data in a way that anticipates usage patterns and reduces the number of joins.
+Use scheduled ETLs to create new tables that bring together frequently queried data from multiple sources.
+- **Tune your database.** Read up on the documentation for your database to learn how to improve its performance via indexing and caching.
+- **Improve the precision of your questions**.
+Filter your data with WHERE clauses, and add limits to your queries.
+You should also take advantage of Metabase's data exploration tools to understand your data so you can only grab the data relevant to the question you're trying to answer.

 ## Metabase application best practices